ibm-cloud-docs/messages-for-rabbitmq/learn-rabbitmq-backups.md

 The expected operation for a {{site.data.keyword.messages-for-rabbitmq}} deployment is to keep queues short: messages are written and read in a short cycle with focus on throughput. {{site.data.keyword.messages-for-rabbitmq}} deployments are not intended as a data store like other {{site.data.keyword.cloud}} offerings.

-For message delivery with durability and consistent quality of service, you must use [quorum queues](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-high-availability#quorum-queues).
+For message delivery with durability and consistent quality of service, you must use [quorum queues](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-rabbitmq-ha-dr#ha-features).

 The [Shovel plug-in](https://www.rabbitmq.com/shovel.html) can also help move messages across instances.
 While not a backup mechanism, this plug-in can aid in message retention.

 Remember, messages are not part of the {{site.data.keyword.messages-for-rabbitmq}} deployment backups regardless of the queue types or plug-ins implemented.

-More information on {{site.data.keyword.cloud}} can be found in the [high availability and disaster recovery](/docs/messages-for-rabbitmq?topic=cloud-databases-ha-dr) section.
+For more information, see [high availability and disaster recovery](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-rabbitmq-ha-dr).